 Princeton University makes available to its community members computing and network resources, including shared information technology resources that use text, voice, images, and video to deliver information.
-These resources are to be used in a manner consistent with University policy and the law, including this policy, Rights, Rules, Responsibilities, the Information Security Policy, and related policies created by specific departments, programs, and offices of the University.
+These resources are to be used in a manner consistent with University policy and the law, including Rights, Rules, Responsibilities, the University's Information Security Policy, and related policies created by specific departments, programs, and offices of the University.

 Who Is Affected By This Policy

-The Acceptable Use Policy for Princeton University Information Technology and Digital Resources applies to all active members of the University community, including faculty, students, staff, and affiliates, and to authorized visitors, guests, and others for whom University technology resources and network access are made available by the University.
+The Acceptable Use Policy for Princeton University Information Technology and Digital Resources applies to all active members of the University community, including faculty, students, staff, contractors, and affiliates, and to authorized visitors, guests, and others for whom University technology resources and network access are made available by the University.
 This policy also applies to campus visitors who avail themselves of the University’s temporary visitor wireless network access service or eduroam access, and to those who register their computers and other devices through Conference and Event Services programs or through other offices, for use of the campus network.

 What Is Covered By This Policy